 As with any surgical procedure, complications can occur.
 Some possible complications may include, but are not limited to, the following:

 Risks associated with the use of general anesthesia

 Nerve or blood vessels in the area of surgery may be injured, resulting in weakness or numbness.
 The pain may not be relieved by the surgery or may become worse, although this is rare.

-There may be other risks depending upon your specific medical condition.
-Be sure to discuss any concerns with your physician prior to the surgery.
+There may be other risks depending on your specific medical condition.
+Be sure to discuss any concerns with your doctor prior to the surgery.

 Your doctor will explain the procedure to you and offer you the opportunity to ask any questions that you might have about the procedure.

 You will be asked to sign a consent form that gives your permission to do the procedure.
 Read the form carefully and ask questions if something is not clear.